dmccreary/algebra-1/docs/chapters/10-systems-of-equations-and-inequalities/index.md

 - Optimization with constraints

 These techniques are essential for modeling situations with multiple constraints and finding optimal solutions in business, science, engineering, and everyday life.

+## References

+1. [Solving Systems of Equations: Graphing, Substitution, Elimination](https://courses.lumenlearning.com/csn-precalculusv2/chapter/cr-24-solving-systems-of-equations-graphing-substitution-elimination/) - 2024 - Lumen Learning - Comprehensive comparison of all three methods for solving systems of equations with guidance on when to use each approach and extensive practice problems.